 My tablesaw guard includes a dust collection shroud with a 2 1/2” port that rides over the blade to catch errant dust.
 I also need the same kind of 2 1/2” flex hose to collect dust and shavings from my router table, though never from both the tablesaw and router at the same time.
 In this case a single Y fitting is the best way I’ve found to make this connection.
 Spliced into one of the 4” lines near the collector, with a 2 1/2”-to-4” adaptor on the remaining open end of the Y, one 2 1/2” flex hose spends most of the time connected to the tablesaw shroud.
 When it’s time to use the router table, just pull off the hose and connect it to the router table fence while you’re making trim and molding.
 Since the speed of air flow delivered by a dust collector is lower than a shop vac, I need to close all other blast gates to direct enough suction to run the router table cleanly.

-Snap lock pipe has a central seam that allows pipe to be cut to length easily with ordinary snips, but since spiral pipes come assembled and circular from the factory, cutting is trickier.
+Snap lock pipe has a central seam that allows pipe to be cut to length easily with ordinary snips when the metal joint is not clicked together, but since spiral pipes come assembled and circular from the factory, cutting is trickier.
 For this job, I used a power hacksaw.
 Made by several tool companies, and available for rent, these power tools make it fast and easy to cut spiral pipe.
 For those times when you need to establish (or re-establish) a crimped end on a pipe that’s being joined to a fitting or another pipe, get your hands on a crimping tool.
-It’s a set of specialized pliers that creates a wavy, crimped pattern on the last inch of pipe.
+It’s a set of specialized pliers that creates a wavy, crimped pattern on the last couple of inches as pipe.
 This makes the pipe slightly smaller, allowing it to slide into neighbouring ducts to complete joints.
 You can do the same job with a pair of needlenose pliers, as you can see above, though the results won’t be quite as nice.

 Wood dust poses a real health hazard, and the risks aren’t just about some obscure, long-term physical outcome that won’t emerge for years.
 It’s not unusual for me to hear from woodworkers who’ve developed debilitating wood allergies because they didn’t take workshop dust control seriously early on.
 The allergy risk is especially high if you work with cedar or tropical woods, though any kind of wood dust demands respect.
 It’s far wiser to control dust early in your career, before dust sensitivities set in, rather than waiting until you can’t function in the shop without a dust collector running and a mask on your face.
 Dust collection isn’t the reason you got interested in woodworking, but it can make your time in the shop more enjoyable and safer.
 The only regret you’ll likely feel after installing your own system is that you didn’t do it sooner.